upatras-hci/iv/reports/12013254/readme.md

 In addition, it’s in my plans to develop my skills in Front End programming (HTML, CSS, Javascript).</br>

-I decided to choose this course, because I would have the opportunity to expand my knowledge  and learn how the information is visualized correctly, which is part of my job.
+I decided to choose this course, because I would have the opportunity to expand my knowledge  and learn how the information is visualized correctly, which is part of my job. </br>

+## Organization creation & webring
+In this part of the lesson we the [Human - Computer Interaction 2022 - 2023 Organisation](https://github.com/upatras-HCI-2022), and the [webring of our team](https://upatras-hci-2022.github.io/webring/) , too.There is the [repository](https://github.com/upatras-HCI-2022/webring) of it.